 Unfortunately, ringworm can easily be transmitted to humans, but children are especially vulnerable.
 Therefore, it is important to wear gloves when handling your infected cat and thoroughly wash your hands after doing any cat-related care.

 7. Viral Infections

 Rabies is the most well-known viral infection spread through the bite of an infected animal.
-Though most viruses only infect the natural host species, rabies is an exception.
+Although most viruses only infect the natural host species, rabies is an exception.

-It’s important to keep your kitty up-to-date on its rabies vaccine, even if it’s an indoor cat.
-This is because cats can sometimes escape outdoors, and rabies-carrying creatures like bats or raccoons may occasionally enter homes.
+It’s important to keep your kitty up to date on their rabies vaccine, even if they’re an indoor cat.
+Felines can sometimes escape outdoors, and rabies-carrying creatures like bats or raccoons may occasionally enter homes.